Citi is an advertising partner.

 As we’ve come to expect from secured credit cards, the APR on the Citi® Secured Mastercard® is very high 22.49% (Variable).
 This makes a card like this particularly bad for individuals who don’t pay off their bill fully, at the end of each month.
 If you want a secured card with a lower interest rate, consider the State Department EMV Savings Secured Visa Platinum Card, which comes with a 11.99% Variable APR.

 Bottom line: Whether you’re looking to build up your credit history, or simply in need of credit, there are a number of better options that may be available to you.

-The main benefit of the Citi® Secured Mastercard® is the fact that it is a credit card you can get, even if you have had a less than stellar credit record.
+The main benefit of the Citi® Secured Mastercard® is the fact that it is a credit card you can get, even if you're new to credit.
 Outside of this, the card does not come with any bells and whistles.
-Most of the features advertised on the card’s website are not special – things such as rental car insurance, and purchase protection are features that appear on virtually all credit cards.
+The card has $0 annual fee, which is rare among secured cards.

-When you first apply for the Citi® Secured Mastercard®, you must submit a security deposit – a minimum of $200, up to a maximum of $5,000.
+When you first apply for the Citi® Secured Mastercard®, you must submit a security deposit – a minimum of $200, up to a maximum of $2,500.
 If you meet the minimum qualifications, you will receive a credit card whose limit is equal to the amount of money you deposited.